bian-hengwei/Random-Notes/2021-2022_Semester_1_Notes/CZ4153/Blockchain Quiz 2 Review Notes Short.md

 #### Eclipse Attack

--   Idea: Max 117 incoming and 8 outgoing TCP connections by default
 -   Surround a part of the blockchain by attackers
 -   Partition the blockchain
 -   Double spending may be performed